rook2pawn/node-queuelib/README.md

 New!
 ====
 Key value store across series!
+Just call .done(hash) to store the keys/values of the hash

     queue.series([
         function(lib) {